 The guidelines and requirements for this redesign were produced as part of a lengthy collaborative process with the public, representatives of the neighborhoods around City Park Golf Course and the golf community.
 The updated design will preserve the best features of the current course and retain the traditional Parkland style look and feel of City Park Golf Course, along with modernized amenities that will be enjoyed by neighbors and golfers alike for generations to come.

-Seeding on the west and north sides of the golf course are ongoing and general mowing operations continue.
-Phased planting of new trees will continue through the fall.
+Seeding on the west and north sides of the golf course is complete.
+Phased planting of new trees will continue through the winterpending ground temperatures and City Forestry review and approval.

 Golf course irrigation is operational where seed and new trees have been installed — the water being used is recycled and provided by Denver Water.